San Antonio Military Divorce Lawyers

 Many times, military families go regularly for various deployments, meaning that the non-military spouse has been unemployed or underemployed for the amount of the union because they’ve been moving around after their husband or spouse.
 That usually means the military partner may owe them spousal assistance because they place their own career on hold to encourage their partner and their loved ones.

-Being part of this army may also affect child custody.
+Being part of the army may also affect child custody.
 Many courts will provide primary custody to the parent who isn’t very likely to deploy.
 Deployments may also restrict visitation since kids can’t see their parents in war zones, meaning that the noncustodial parent will often spend more child care because they won’t be physically accessible to take care of the kids.

 Pensions and Survivor Benefits